Aerial view of casuarina trees at Half Moon Bay Lagoon in the Turks and Caicos

 Casuarina trees at a beach on East Caicos.

-The casuarina is a type of tree originally from Australia and the southern Pacific, yet are now invasive throughout much of the Caribbean, the Bahamian archipelago, and Florida.
+Casuarina is a genus of tree that is originally from Australia and the southern Pacific, yet that is now invasive throughout much of the Caribbean, the Bahamian archipelago, and Florida.
 The tree is known by many names, including Australian pine, she-oak, and cedar.
 The Casuarina equisetifolia variety is the most common type of this invasive tree in the Turks and Caicos and the Bahamas.

-Casuarinas have similarities in appearance with pines, yet they are not part of the pine family, and are from the evergreen Casuarinaceae family.
-They do however have pine-like needles, and seeds that are similar in appearance to small cones.
+While casuarinas have similarities in appearance with pines, they have a different scientific classification and are not part of the pine family.
+Casuarinas belong to the evergreen Casuarinaceae family of flowering plants.
+Similarities in appearance to true pines include the casuarina's needle-like branchlets and its seeds, which are similar in appearance to small conifer pine cones.

 In the tropical Atlantic, casuarinas are typically found in coastal areas, and particularly on windward beaches.
 The trees are highly tolerant of salt, and can essentially grow in environments directly exposed to ocean water.
-The trees tend to be very competitive in disturbed coastal environments, and will often be the first vegetation to emerge, as is often apparent on accreted coastal land.
-There are many examples of sites in the Turks and Caicos where dredging deposit sites and cleared coastal areas have become saturated with casuarina.
+Casuarinas tend to be very competitive in disturbed coastal environments, and will often be the first vegetation to emerge (as is often apparent on accreted coastal land).
+There are many examples of sites in the Turks and Caicos where dredging deposit sites and cleared coastal areas have become saturated with casuarinas.

 Casuarina